Help us match you with local pros in your area

 Ductwork Cleaning | $388-$970 |

-Contact at least three HVAC companies for quotes.
-Explain the issues and have technicians visit to inspect your system if possible.
-Compare the providers' explanations, solutions, estimated costs, timeframes, and warranties.
-Avoid providers that pressure you or demand payment upfront.
+Request estimates from three or more HVAC companies.
+Explain your issues and ask if specialists can inspect your system in person.
+Compare each contractor's diagnoses, recommended solutions, estimated cost, timeline, and warranties.
+Avoid providers that pressure you or demand payment before work.

-Look for an HVAC company that employs skilled technicians with the necessary training and licenses.
-In all states, HVAC contractors must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
-This certification is mandatory for all contractors who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
-An individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
+Choose an HVAC company with highly trained technicians who have proper licensing and experience.
+In all states, HVAC contractors have federal requirements from the Environmental Protection Agency (EPA).
+To obtain the EPA Section 608 Technician Certification, an individual must pass an exam (the type of exam depends on what kind of equipment they plan to work with).
+Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled at the state level.

-Wisconsin doesn't have any mandatory state-level requirements for HVAC contractors; all contractors simply need to register with the Department of Safety and Professional Services.
-An individual can optionally become certified as an HVAC Qualifier, which requires four combined years of education and experience and may allow them to be exempt from some local regulations.
-Whether or not your technician is an HVAC Qualifier, make sure that they meet any city or municipal requirements.
-Reviewing feedback on the Better Business Bureau (BBB), Google Reviews, Yelp, and similar sites can aid your decision as well.
-Choose a company with stellar reviews and stories of positive customer experiences.
+There are no mandatory state-level licensing requirements for HVAC contractors in Wisconsin – contractors simply need to register with the Department of Safety and Professional Services.
+An individual has the option to become certified as an HVAC Qualifier, which requires four years of experience, education, or a combination of the two, and may allow them to be exempt from some local regulations.
+Whether or not your technician is an HVAC Qualifier, you should make sure that they meet any local requirements.
+You should also look at reviews and complaints on sites like the Better Business Bureau (BBB), Google Reviews, and Yelp.
+Pick a company with positive reviews and reports of great customer experiences.

-Always make sure you know the details of a planned project.
-For HVAC repairs, your provider should list which parts require replacement and why.
-Confirm that your technician will clean and test your system after repairs are completed to verify that it’s working properly.
-When getting a replacement, ask the contractor to explain the new HVAC system model, brand, energy efficiency, estimated installation time, and features.
-Before work begins, you should understand how your provider will size the system appropriately for your home and the price you'll pay.
+Always make sure you know what a company’s process looks like.
+When HVAC repairs are needed, ask your provider to list which parts need replacement and why.
+Confirm that your technician will clean and test the full system after finishing the work to ensure proper operation.
+When replacing your HVAC, ask the provider to explain the new model, brand, features, estimated installation time, and energy efficiency.
+Before work starts, make sure you understand how your provider will determine the right system size for your home and what the price will be.

-Typically, you should have your HVAC system inspected twice a year.
-After that inspection, your HVAC technician will tell you what, if any, services are needed.
-You should also have your system inspected and serviced if you start to notice any issues, like unusual smells, strange noises, or leaks.
-If your home has ductwork, it should be serviced every few years.
+You should have your HVAC system inspected about twice annually.
+After completing their inspection, your technician will tell you if any services are required.
+You should also have your system inspected if you notice new issues such as unusual smells, leaks, or strange noises.
+If your home has ductwork, you should have it inspected every few years.

 You can save energy during the winter by reducing how much power your HVAC system uses to heat your home.
-Keep your thermostat as low as is comfortable and avoid making drastic changes in the temperature — only increase or decrease it a few degrees at a time.
-If possible, try switching to a smart thermostat.
+Keep your thermostat as low as you can and don't make drastic changes in the temperature — only increase or decrease it a few degrees at a time.
+If you can, try switching to a smart thermostat.

-It takes roughly one to three days to have an HVAC system installed or replaced.
-If you need just an air conditioning unit or a furnace, this can take anywhere from a few hours up to two days.
-This timeline can be influenced by the size of your home, the accessibility of your system, and any new issues your technician discovers.
+It takes between one and three days to have an HVAC system installed or replaced.
+If you need just a furnace or a single air conditioning unit, this can take between half a day and two days.
+This timeline can be influenced by the size of your house, the accessibility of your system, and any issues your technician discovers.

-For a 2,000-square-foot home, try to purchase a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
+For a 2,000-square-foot home, you should look for a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
 In Delavan, you'll be better off going with a furnace on the higher end of (or even above) this range.

-For a 2,000-square-foot home, you'll also want an air conditioning unit with between 2.5 and 5 tons of capacity.
+For a 2,000-square-foot home, you'll also want to look for an air conditioning unit with around 2.5 to 5 tons of capacity.
 In Delavan, a unit with a lower capacity may be sufficient.
-Typically, if your home is over 1,000 square feet, central air will be more effective than window air conditioning units.
+In general, if your home is larger than 1,000 square feet, central air will be more effective than window air conditioning units.

-Your HVAC company might offer financing options through a third-party lender, or you might choose to obtain your own loan.
-It's a good idea to discuss payment options with a financial advisor and your HVAC company to make sure that you find the best option for you.
+Your HVAC company may offer financing options via a third-party lender, or you might choose to obtain your own loan.
+It's a good idea to discuss payment options with your HVAC company and a financial advisor to make sure that you find the best option for you.

 There are several ways you can make your HVAC system more energy-efficient: